akeley98/MediocrePy/README.md

 There's only one header file for C programs for this library: `include/mediocre.h`.
 The header file is well-documented (I hope!) and can be used as a reference while using this library.
 Feel free to statically link the four files `bin/mean.s bin/median.s bin/input.s bin/combine.s` into your program if you don't want to depend on a `.so` library.

 If you are planning to use this library in a Python program, first build the C library (run `make` from the terminal in the root directory for the project), then copy the entire directory into your project.
 The root directory serves as the module's directory (i.e., `import MediocrePy` should work when run in the directory that holds the root directory that you just copied).
 This README describes the purpose and usage of the library mainly from a C programmer's perspective: the Python documentation is provided in docstrings of the Python module.
 I used `Python 2.7.12 (default, Nov 19 2016, 06:48:10) [GCC 5.4.0 20160609] on linux2` and `numpy 1.11.0` (required dependency) in development.
-My choice of Python 2 over Python 3 is my small contribution to the greater fad in America to take pride in one's political incorrectness `;-)`.
-Really, though, for now it still seems that Python 2 is eating Python 3's lunch in the _real world_, but it shouldn't be all that hard to port to Python 3 if/when needed since only a very small part of the library is written in Python, and the library does zero str/unicode processing.
+I tested the Python 3 port with `Python 3.6.7 (default, Oct 22 2018, 11:32:17) [GCC 8.2.0] on linux`.

 ## First, a word of warning